orxfun/orx-parallel/examples/wasm/tsp/vanilla/computation/README.md

 This crate contains the pure Rust TSP implementation used by the wasm vanilla example.

-It is intentionally free of wasm-bindgen, JavaScript, and UI concerns.
+It is intentionally free of wasm-bindgen, JavaScript, and UI concerns, which keeps it easy to test and benchmark as an ordinary Rust crate.

-This simplifies maintenance of the crate; it can be tested (`cargo test`) or benchmarked (`cargo bench`), etc., normally as a pure rust crate.

 ## Responsibilities